smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 ![Remix Click Complile PriceConsumerV3.sol](/files/99af570-Screenshot_2020-11-27_at_10.45.44.png)

 Click it, and you will see some details below it by scrolling down.
 There might be a few yellow warnings, but don't worry about those for now.
-If the warnings are red, revisit your code and troubleshoot any bugs or errors which may be present.
+If the warnings are red, revisit your code and troubleshoot any bugs or errors which might be present.

 ## Deploying